KamilSJaron/oh-know/subgenome_separation/README.md

 ###  Kmer dumping (03)
 ```
+# Let's retrieve some human-readable (also R-readable) data from jellyfish using its "dump" function.
 for i in 02_jellyfish_counting/*jf; do echo $i; jellyfish dump -c -L 100 $i > 03_jellyfish_dumping/${i#*/}.dumps.larger100.col; done

+# loop explained:
+# for i in 02_jellyfish_counting/*jf; do - we open the loop
+# echo $i; - print to the screen
+# jellyfish dump -c -L 100 $i > 03_jellyfish_dumping/${i#*/}.dumps.larger100.col; - dump to the 03 folder, specifying column format (-c) and only k-mers with more than 100 (-L).
+We want k-mers with big representations so we catch "fossile TEs".
+I'll explain this below.
+# done - closing the loop

 # inspect the files with less
 less 03_jellyfish_dumping/*